Mutuality means more

 You can hold multiple ISAs at the same time, but please note you can only contribute to one stocks and shares ISA in a tax year.
 If you've already contributed to one, you'll need to open your ISA with a transfer.

-Before you apply, please read the following documents:
+Before you apply, please make sure you read the following documents:

 Each tax year (6th April to 5th April), there’s a certain amount of money you’re allowed to put into an ISA.